-Saber Strike 17, an exercise designed to promote regional stability and security while strengthening partner capabilities and fostering trust, is the sixth iteration of the exercise, but the first, in the series, Texas Guardsmen have provided public affairs support for.
+Saber Strike 17, an exercise designed to promote regional stability and security while strengthening partner capabilities and fostering trust, is the sixth iteration of the exercise, but the first, in the series, that Texas Guardsmen have provided public affairs support for.

-“NATO’s mission is not a standalone mission,” said Larsen.
+“NATO’s mission is not a standalone mission,” said Col. Jakob Larsen, commander of the Lithuanian NATO Force Integration Units.
 “We are not only working hand-in-hand with the Americans for Saber Strike but also with the host nation [Lithuania].
 I think it is important that you are transparent and predictable so that your neighbors will not be concerned about what you do.”

-The benefit of bringing an MPAD to Saber Strike, however, isn’t just that we are able to accomplish our mission with limited resources and information, but as we build our network, we’re contributing to the multinational partnerships with every interaction and every interview we have.”
+The benefit of bringing an MPAD to Saber Strike, however, wasn’t just that we are able to accomplish our mission with limited resources and information, but as we build our network, we were able to contribute to the multinational partnerships with every interaction and every interview we had.